yqiusteven/ist356fall25/0-intro/0-0-setup.md

 In this course you'll do it the real way, nothing is hidden / abstracted away for you.

+Before we get into installations let us review some basic command prompts.
+We will be these text instructions in the command line interface.

+### Windows – Command Prompt

+How to Open Command Prompt
+There are several ways to open it:

+Option 1: Using the Start Menu
+- Click the Start button.
+- Type cmd or Command Prompt.
+- Click on the Command Prompt app.

+Option 2: Using the Run Dialog
+- Press Windows Key + R on your keyboard.
+- Type cmd and press Enter

 ## Step 1: Software Installs

 Here's what you'll need to install on your computer.
 Please read this entire section prior to installing. :-)